Ore conservation is a major benefit of scrap metal recycling. Here’s why.

 And at GLE Scrap Metal, our commitment to protecting the environment is strong.
 Our staff is continually trained on environmental procedures.
-We follow the guidelines set by the Occupational Safety and Health Administration (OSHA) and Institute of Scrap Metal Recyclers in every operation we conduct.

 Because we continue to look for ways to improve our recycling process, and we practice pollution prevention through consistent maintenance, education and operation upgrades.

 Most important, we also work closely with professional environmental consultants to ensure we maintain compliance on all environmental laws and standards.